U.S., allies taking urgent action on Libya missiles

 "The question is where are they now?"

-Shapiro said the majority of the weapons were SA-7s, a Soviet-designed system dating back to the 1960s with a range of up to 4,200 metres (yards), and some more modern SA-14s.
+Shapiro said the majority of the weapons were SA-7s, a Soviet-designed system dating back to the 1960s with a range of up to 4,200 meters (yards), and some more modern SA-14s.

 The United Nations regards the proliferation of weapons in Libya as a major concern and says its new rulers need to establish a proper police force and army to replace hundreds of militias made of up of mainly volunteers.